tuckerweibell/recipe/readme.md

 - run `npm install @ezcater/recipe --save` from the downstream project (e.g. to install the latest version of recipe in ezmanage)
 - run `npm run deploy` from `/doc-site` to ensure the documentation site reflects your changes
 - create a PR for the downsteam project

+## License

+Recipe is licensed under the MIT license.